NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-04 07:32 Scheduled system maintenance for battery backup installation. update team on cookbook and dash project management in asana. odrive and backup systems selection and purchase.
+Collation and assignment of licensing resources.
+Virtualization attempts at securing environment auto-lock.

+2016-11-04 14:30

 2016-11-03 07:13 Detailed progress review meeting.
 Environment distraction reduction plans.
 Matched replication of autofalloff pyqtgraph and numpy appveyor configuration with new dash codebase.